Rosalita/Selenium/README.md

-This repository contains example automated tests.
+This repository contains the following examples automated tests.

 Selenium WebDriver scripts written in Python that make use of unit test framework and can by run using the Pytest test runner.

-Tests examples in JavaScript using Jasmine framework coming soon.
+Test scripts for Nightwatch, a framework which uses Selenium WebDriver written in JavaScript.

 Authored by Rosie Hamilton.